mplawley/dungeon-generator/README.md

 Then install your free copy of Unity 5, clone this repo, and begin by running the Start.unity scene.
 Click the play button and enjoy!

 #Unstable installation
-Head on over to my test server, moyoba.com, and see if the WebGL build worked!
+Head on over to my test server, moyoba.com, and play the WebGL build!
+Warning: the graphics will be degraded, and you'll need a laptop or desktop.
+Be sure to maximize the screen!